kundajelab/ENCODE_scatac/README.md

-# ENCODE scATAC Pipeline
+# 🏭 ENCODE sc/snATAC Automated Processing

 **Note: This pipeline is currently a work in progress.**

-A pipeline for processing raw single-cell ATAC datasets on the ENCODE portal.
+This is the automated portion of the ENCODE single-cell/single-nucleus ATAC-Seq pipeline.

 Information on the specific analysis steps can be found in the [pipeline specification document](https://docs.google.com/document/u/2/d/e/2PACX-1vTlgtT4WeXbvRicybUHXnhZs8RKyB4EkTbcWooQ6qBxxQ_zIHpFEVHy38D5lC_s8_YDGfUTsyomJcs3/pub).